A BRIEF HISTORY OF COLORADO STATE

 In 1893 men in Colorado voted in a referendum to give women the right to vote.

 By 1930 the population of Colorado had risen to over 1 million.
 Denver was a city of 287,000 people.
-However during the Depression of the 1930s Colorado suffered because of its reliance on minerals.
-However manufacturing in Colorado received a boost during the Second World War and in the late 20th century tourism became an important industry.
-Meanwhile in the late 20th century and early 21st century the population of Colorado boomed.
+However, during the Depression of the 1930s Colorado suffered because of its reliance on minerals.
+However, manufacturing in Colorado received a boost during the Second World War and in the late 20th-century tourism became an important industry.
+Meanwhile, in the late 20th century and early 21st century, the population of Colorado boomed.
 In 1970 it was over 2.2 million and by 1990 it was almost 3.3 million.
-Today the population of Colorado is 5.3 million.
-Denver has a population of 682,000.
+In 2018 the population of Colorado was 5.6 million.

 A brief history of Alaska